sevensolutions/traefik-oidc-auth/README.md

 VALIDATE_AUDIENCE=true
 ```

+And then do:
-Then run `task run:external` to run traefik locally.
+1. Run `task run:external`
+2. Open a web browser and navigate to `http://localhost:9080`

-Now browse to http://localhost:9080.
-You should be redirected to your IDP.
+3. You will be redirected to your own identity provider

-After you've logged in, you should be redirected back to http://localhost:9080 and see a WHOAMI page.
+If you want to play around with the plugin config, modify the file `workspaces/configs/http.yml`.
+Changes will be reloaded automatically and you should see some debug output in the container logs.